-A. As a Company, no. The purpose of the Company is the same now as it always was: to support the prevention, and treatment, of visual impairment.
-It is just that, in 1629 when the Company was founded, there was little more that could be done to improve vision but to attach basic lenses to a wooden or horn frame – hence “Spectacle Makers”.
+As a Company, no. The purpose of the Company is the same now as it always was: to support better vision for all – in particular, the prevention and treatment, of visual impairment.
+The name comes from the fact that when the Company was founded, the only thing that could be done more to improve vision was to attach basic lenses to a wooden or horn frame – hence “Spectacle Makers”.

-A. We have members working across the country but every patient’s needs are different and we would not single out one practice above another.
-You can find qualified eye health practitioners in your area by checking the register of the General Optical Council (see below).
+Every patient’s needs are different.
+You can find qualified eye health practitioners in your area by checking the register of the General Optical Council www.optical.org.

-A. No. We are a City Livery Company, not a regulator.
 The principal regulator in the UK for eye care is the General Optical Council (GOC).
 Amongst other functions, they deal with allegations concerning fitness to practise for those working in eye health.
 Each practice will have its own complaints procedure and it is always best to work through that process first.
-The Optical Consumer Complaints Service, operated by Nickolds Solicitors, can also be accessed through the GOC.
+The Optical Consumer Complaints Service can also be accessed through the GOC.

 Contact: The General Optical Council, 10 Old Bailey, London EC4M 7NG Tel: 020 7580 3898 Email: firstname.lastname@example.org